 Time limit will not be in effect for championship games.
 Teams may only score 5 runs per inning during the first 6 innings of the championship games.
-Seven innings must be played in the championship game(s) unless ended due to the 10 or 15 run rule or forfeiture.
+Seven innings must be played in the championship game(s) unless the game ends due to the 10 or 15 run rule or forfeiture.